philipguin/JpdbGameDecks/contributing.md

     * Provide a very rough timeline. _Please do some research before making a commitment!_ Resources for a game often aren't available, and obtaining your own can be prohibitively time-consuming.

-    * If there are no issues, then your post will be given the label "approved" and you can safely begin working on your deck.
-(It's very unlikely it won't be approved, assuming you did everything correctly.)
+    * If there are no issues, then your post will be given the label "greenlit" and you can safely begin working on your deck.
+(It's very unlikely it won't be greenlit, assuming you did everything correctly.)

 3. Create the deck using [jpdb](https://jpdb.io).